USS Tarbell: Service history

 Tarbell operated along the eastern seaboard until September 1919, when she was reassigned to the Pacific Fleet.
 Based at San Francisco, she served with Destroyer Division 15, of Destroyer Flotilla 5 and Destroyer Squadron 4, until late January 1920 when she joined Division 13 of the same flotilla and squadron.
 In February, her home yard was changed to Cavite in the Philippines, and in March, the destroyer joined the Asiatic Fleet.
 Tarbell served on the Asiatic Station until mid-1921, when she returned to the Pacific Fleet with her home yard at Puget Sound.
 She operated with the Pacific Fleet until she was decommissioned on 8 June 1922 and berthed at San Diego, California.

 On 29 May 1930, Tarbell was recommissioned and assigned to Destroyer Division 11, Destroyer Squadron 10, Destroyer Squadrons, Battle Fleet.
 Her home port was San Diego until January 1931, when it was changed to Charleston, South Carolina.
 However, she remained assigned to the same administrative organization until March, when she was reassigned to Destroyer Division 3 of the Scouting Force.
 Sometime between July and October 1934, the destroyer changed home ports back to San Diego, but remained a part of the Scouting Force Destroyers.
 Late in 1936, Tarbell returned to the east coast to prepare for her second decommissioning, this time at Philadelphia.

 She remained there until after war broke out in Europe in September 1939.
 To keep the war out of the Americas, President Franklin D. Roosevelt issued two Neutrality Acts on 5 September and ordered the Navy to form a Neutrality Patrol.
-A month later, on 4 October 1939, Tarbell was placed back in commission at Philadelphia, Lieutenant Commander Edward W. Rawlins in command.
+A month later, on 4 October 1939, Tarbell was placed back in commission at Philadelphia.
 She operated in the Atlantic with the Neutrality Patrol for over two years before the Japanese attack on Pearl Harbor jolted the United States into the war.